NomicFoundation/hardhat/docs/guides/project-setup.md

 buidler.config.js
 ```

-These are the default paths for a Buidler project.
-Except for `scripts/`, which is just a normal directory unrelated to your config.
+Buidler will look for your project files in these directories unless you choose to [customize them](../config/README.md#path-configuration):

-- `contracts/` is where the source files for your contracts should be.
+- `contracts/` is the default path for your smart contract source files.
-- `test/` is where your tests should go.
+- `test/` is the default path for your tests.

-If you need to change these paths, take a look at the [paths configuration section](../config/README.md#path-configuration).
+- `scripts/` is a normal directory unrelated to your config.

 ### Testing and Ethereum networks